Departments & Organizations

 In 2003, Makuch received the American Statistical Association Fellow Award for his numerous contributions to the field.
 In 2008, Makuch was received a Distinguished Alumni Award from the University of Connecticut.
 In 2012, Makuch was nominated to serve on the University of Connecticut Dean's Advisory Board for the College of Liberal Arts and Sciences.
+He also has been a decades-long member of Phi Beta Kappa.
 He also developed a 5-year biostatistics training program in Japan, in collaboration with the Japanese government.
-His primary research interests continue to be methodologic issues in the design, conduct, and analysis of clinical and large-population/epidemiologic studies.
+His primary research interests continue to be methodologic issues in the design, conduct, analysis, and interpretation of clinical and large-population/epidemiologic studies.
 Design and sample size considerations for Phase IV studies is another active research area, in which a new class of hybrid designs has been proposed for scientific and regulatory purposes to detect rare adverse events.

 Education & Training